cmsc22000-project-2018/spellcheck/README.md

 For the API setup, please refer to [Redis and Hiredis installation](https://github.com/cmsc22000-project-2018/api).

 ### Compilation
-To use spellcheck, run `make` in the root directory.
+To build spellcheck, run `make` in the root directory.

 ### Testing
 Testing has been conducted with the [Criterion](http://criterion.readthedocs.io/en/master/intro.html) testing framework and [ShellTestRunner](https://github.com/simonmichael/shelltestrunner).